georgemuriithi/tesla-stock-price-pred/README.md

 First, the stock price is predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
 Then, tweets about Tesla are cleaned and their daily average sentiment scores are computed using **TextBlob.** Lastly, the daily average sentiment scores are added as a feature in the LSTM model and used for prediction.

 ***Disclaimer:** The LSTM model cannot be used to predict stock prices in real life because the stock market is highly unpredictable.
-Prediction models do not work.
 In this project, the validation phase is used to test the model's performance.
 The purpose of the project is to implement Multivariate Time-Series Prediction using LSTM.*

 ## Problem Description
 The task is to investigate the impact of tweets about Tesla on its stock price.

 ### Data
-The csv files zip and model states can be accessed from the *data* folder.
+The csvs zip file and model states can be accessed from the *data* folder.

 ## Solution Approach
 ### <a href="https://github.com/georgemuriithi/tesla-stock-price-pred/blob/main/1-TSLA-Stock-Price-Prediction-Without-Sentiment-Scores.ipynb">Prediction Without Sentiment Scores</a>